HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     !!! note
         `recordType`, `recordAction`, `reportPath` and `forceDownload`  are optional parameters.

-    The report cannot be downloaded for below scenarios.
+    You cannot download the report during the following scenarios:
-    1. If resyncStatus is 'FIND_MISMATCH_START' or 'DYNAMIC_STATUS_COMPUTATION_REQUIRED', then `Report cannot be downloaded as Find staging mismatch is still in progress.` message will be shown.
+    - If resyncStatus is 'FIND_MISMATCH_START' or 'DYNAMIC_STATUS_COMPUTATION_REQUIRED', the message `Report cannot be downloaded as Find staging mismatch is still in progress.` is displayed.
-    2. If resyncStatus is 'FIND_MISMATCH_FAILED', then `Report cannot be downloaded as Find staging mismatch process failed.
-Try to execute find-staging-mismatch again to trigger the mismatch generation process and download report once it is done` message will be shown.
+    - If resyncStatus is 'FIND_MISMATCH_FAILED', the message `Report cannot be downloaded as Find staging mismatch process failed.
+Try to execute find-staging-mismatch again to trigger the mismatch generation process and download report once it is done` is displayed.
-    3. If resyncStatus is 'RESYNC_TRIGGER_START' or 'RESYNC_TRIGGER_COMPLETED' or 'RESYNC_TRIGGER_FAILED', then `Please run find mismatch first before generating report logs` message will be shown.
+    - If resyncStatus is 'RESYNC_TRIGGER_START' or 'RESYNC_TRIGGER_COMPLETED' or 'RESYNC_TRIGGER_FAILED', the message `Please run find mismatch first before generating report logs` is displayed.
-    4. If subscriberId is not passed in command, and all subscribers are not in resyncStatus 'FIND_MISMATCH_COMPLETED', then `Find mismatch is not completed for one or more subscribers.
-Please check the resync status for all subscribers before generating report logs` message will be shown.
+    - If subscriberId is not passed in command and all subscribers are not in resyncStatus 'FIND_MISMATCH_COMPLETED', the message `Find mismatch is not completed for one or more subscribers.
+Please check the resync status for all subscribers before generating report logs` is displayed.

 -   **Commands:**